 One of the most frequently asked questions we receive is "I have a drug test coming up, will using GoGreen Hemp CBD products cause me to fail the test?"
-The short answer is "NO, you will not fail a CBD oil drug test using our broad-spectrum products", however, we urge you to read why not and things to avoid when choosing which CBD brand to go with.
-We understand your concern and hope this article helps clear up some facts.
+The short answer is "NO, you will not fail a CBD oil drug test using our broad-spectrum products", however, we urge you to read why not and things to avoid when choosing which CBD brand to go with because not all CBD is created equal.

 Cannabidiol (CBD) is a non-intoxicating compound that is found in both marijuana and hemp plants.
 It is one of the most prominent cannabinoids found in the natural plant and is sister to its infamous counterpart tetrahydrocannabinol (THC).
 CBD can be categorized into three types: Isolate, Broad Spectrum & Full Spectrum.
 Knowing the type of product you are planning to use will determine the chances of you failing a drug test.

-Isolate products will have "pure" CBD with no THC and NONE of the other beneficial cannabinoids and terpenes that "pure" CBD needs to balance it out to render medicinal benefits.
+Isolate CBD will have "pure" CBD with no THC and NONE of the other beneficial cannabinoids and terpenes that "pure" CBD needs to balance it out to render medicinal benefits.
+In simplest form, this is the rawest type of CBD extract.

 Full Spectrum means it also has the beneficial cannabinoids and terpenes, however, it will have THC.
 Hence, it can be a little tricky when it comes to this product being shipped or transported through regions that have zero-tolerance for THC.
 If derived from hemp, the THC in this product should only be up to .3%.
-If a product contains more than .3% THC it is considered illegal on the federal level.
+If a product contains more than .3% THC it is considered illegal on the federal level and cannot be shipped across state lines.

 When using broad-spectrum and isolate products you will not fail a drug test.
-However, if you are using full-spectrum products you have a relatively high chance of failing a drug test becuase although these products contain legal amounts of THC, there are still traces.
+However, if you are using full-spectrum products you have a relatively high chance of failing a drug test because although these products contain legal amounts of THC, there are still traces, which are enough to sometimes trigger a failed drug test.

 Testing for illicit drug use is a controversial topic for people of all ages in numerous industries, varying from athletics to the federal sector.
 Drug testing is mandatory for any federal job, but even in the private sector drug testing is becoming the norm.
-The reality is, whether you believe in drug testing or not it will most likely be a part of our lives.
+The reality is, whether you believe in drug testing or not it will most likely be a part of our lives for the foreseeable future.

 The bottom line is not all CBD is created equally.
 There are companies that have completely THC-Free products, while others formulate products that may contain slight traces of THC so that the compounds in cannabis can work more effectively together.
 But often, these products only carry roughly 0.3% THC or less.
 Drug tests are ultimately looking for traces of THC, not CBD.
 However, this does not put you completely in the clear.
 Some companies do have traces amount of THC in their products, although under the legal limit of .3% these products do have the potential to show up on drug tests.
 However, for products with very low traces, you would have to take a substantial amount of CBD oil for this to occur.